m0sa/m0sa.github.io/content/posts/2018-07-so-blog-longger.md

 1. Set up hosting

     Initially I wanted to go with github pages, but I went with netlify instead.
 It has all the bells and whistles (can force https + hsts with an auto generated let's encrypt cert, CDN), and is more flexible later on (can easily add formst, AWS functions, etc), if I ever need it to be.

+    I followed the guide on the [hugo homepage](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).

 1. Point redirect from old blogger URLs to the new ones (not done yet...)